 22 Easy and Fun Dr. Seuss Crafts for Kids

 The Cat in the Hat is the first Seuss book I read, and it’s also the first Seuss movie I watched.
-The Cat and the things he does are just hilarious, and there won’t be a kid who doesn’t laugh on reading this!
-Resourceful Mama has an easy Popsicle stick craft to recreate the cat’s iconic red and white hat.
+The Cat and the things he does are just hilarious, and there won’t be a kid who doesn’t laugh at reading this!

 Good ol’ Lorax wants to protect the Truffula Trees from greedy people, and it’s an important lesson that kids need to learn about our environment.
 Make your own truffula trees with paper straws and pom poms – it’s a craft that’ll be over in 15 minutes!